 For WY 1979, differences in through-Delta survival between scenarios were caused by (1) the underlying flow survival relationships, (2) differences in survival among routes, and (3) differences in routing that shifted fish between high- and low-survival routes.
 For example, under the PA scenario during October-November, simulations indicated that a high proportion of fish entered the DCC (fig. 9) relative to COS, which increased the proportion of fish experiencing low survival and increased travel times (fig. 30).
 Lower flows under the PA relative to COS further increased the proportion of fish entering the Interior Delta (fig. 11), which exposed a higher fraction of fish to lower survival in the Interior Delta (fig. 3).
-Third, an open DCC gate reduces flows in the Sacramento River downstream of the DCC, reducing survival of salmon that remain in the Sacramento River (Perry and others, 2018).
+Third, an open DCC gate reduced flows in the Sacramento River downstream of the DCC, reducing survival of salmon that remain in the Sacramento River (Perry and others, 2018).

-For both WY 1970 and 1990, survival was slightly higher under the PA scenario in April-June owing to higher flows under the PA relative to COS (figs 5 and 6).
+For both WY 1979 and 1990, survival was slightly higher under the PA scenario in April-June owing to higher flows under the PA relative to COS (figs 5 and 6).
 During this period, higher flows reduced travel times (figs. 7 and 8) and slightly reduced entrainment into the Interior Delta (figs. 11 and 12).
 During the remainder of the year (January-April) there was essentially no difference in river flow or DCC gate operation, leading to no difference in survival, travel time, or routing (figs. 6-12).

-Detailed graphs for each water year are available in online appendixes and indicate similar seasonal patterns as for WYs 1979 and 1990 (appendixes 1-4).
+Detailed graphs for each water year are available in online appendices and indicated similar seasonal patterns as for WYs 1979 and 1990 (appendices 1-4).

 Summaries of the 82-year simulation indicated consistent seasonal patterns between scenarios, reflecting seasonal differences in operation under each scenario.
-The simulations indicated a median probability near 1 that survival for the PA scenario was less than the COS scenario between mid-October and late November (fig. 13).
+The simulations indicated a median probability near one that survival for the PA scenario was less than the COS scenario between mid-October and late November (fig. 13).
 In mid-November, the 25th percentile was about 0.8 indicating that 75% of the years had an 80% probability or greater that survival under the PA was less than COS.
 Similar patterns occur with travel time (fig. 14) and routing (fig. 15) during this period.
 In contrast, during May-mid-June, there was a very low probability of survival under PA being less than COS, owing to tendency for survival to be higher under PA relative to COS.
 For example, the median probability was near zero, indicating a very low probability of survival under PA being less than COS in half the years.
 In mid-May, the 75% percentile was about 0.1, indicating 75% of water years had a 10% probability or less that survival under PA was less than COS.
-Similar patterns occur with travel time (fig. 14) and routing (fig. 15) during this period during 75% of water years had a 10% probability or less that survival under PA was less than COS.
 Similar patterns occur with travel time (fig. 14) and routing (fig. 15) during this period.
 For January - April, there was very little difference in survival, travel time, or routing to the interior Delta.